 All applicants are required to take the Graduate Record Exams (GRE's).
 Scores are valid for five years.
 Applicants whose native language is not English and have not completed a degree at an English speaking university are required to take the Test of English as a Foreign Language (TOEFL).
 Scores are valid for two years.
 You can see the range of test scores for students accepted and matriculated, as well as other statistics related to the GGD program.

-The Graduate Group in Demography does require a writing sample.
+The Graduate Group in Demography requires a writing sample and personal statement.

 Virtually all students matriculating in the Graduate Group in Demography receive support for their tuition as well as a stipend for modest living expenses.
 The Admissions and Awards Committee awards a limited number of fellowships from various sources, including competitive University fellowships, and training grants from the National Institute for Child Health and Human Development.
 Research assistantships associated with externally funded faculty research projects and teaching assistantships may also be available.
 These financial resources are allocated primarily on the basis of merit, so all applicants are advised to check the appropriate financial support box on the first page of the application form.
 Because these financial resources are comparatively scarce, it is also highly advisable for prospective students to seek financial support from outside sources: for example, U.S. students should consider applying to the National Science Foundation; foreign students should consider the Fulbright Commission (with offices in most countries), as well as other sources of national support.